Nurse Practitioners & Midwives

 Her career history includes working in Labor & Delivery for 12 years in Utah and Pennsylvania.
 She has been working within the realm of Women’s Health for over 20 years.
 She is certified in colposcopy, and specializes in the management of peri-menopause and menopause.

-She currently lives in Mechanicsburg with her husband and three children.
+She currently lives in Mechanicsburg with her black Lab, Oslo.
 She enjoys kayaking, gardening, traveling, and all sports.

 What are midwives?